milesmcc/personal-1/PORTFOLIO.md

 ## Academics
 #### **Phillips Academy**, a private boarding school in Massachussetts, 2017-2020
 In 2017, I received a full scholarship (~$280,000) partially funded by Davis Scholars Foundation (see below) to attend Phillips Academy — a leading preporatory school in the United States.
 I came from an average Ukrainian public school in a small city of Kropyvnytskyi, and was the fourth Ukrainian student to ever attend the school in its 240 years of existence.
-- Latest term GPA: 5.8 (on 6.0 scale).
-- Courses taking in Fall 2019:
+My latest term GPA was 5.8 on 6.0 scale, and I am taking the following courses in the Fall of 2019:
 - Physics Elective, Fluid Mechanics (PHY630)
 - Multivariable Calculus and Linear Algebra (MTH650)
 - Honors Computer Science Seminar, Computer Vision (CSC630)
 - Accelerated Chinese Sequence, Fourth Level (CHI420)
 - An English Elective (TBD)

 #### **Stanford Pre-Collegiate Studies**, Business & Entrepreneurship Section, 2018
 - Received full scholarship to attend a three-week-long selective summer session at Stanford University that focused in finance & investements.